mabel-dev/mabel/.github/CONTRIBUTING.md

 Code should have:
 - Corresponding unit/regression tests
-- Attributed external sources - even if there is no explicit license requirement, The context of the source may help others reading the code later.
+- Attributed external sources - even if there is no explicit license requirement

 A note about comments:
 - Computers will interpret anything, humans need help interpreting code
 - Prefer readable code over verbose comments
-- Humans struggle with threading, recursion, parallelization, variables called 'x' and more than 10, of anything
+- Humans struggle with threading, recursion, parallelization, variables called `x` and more than 10... of anything
 - Comments should be more than just the code in other words
 - Good variable names and well-written code doesn't need comments

-Pull requests should pass:
-- bandit (secure coding practices)
-- mypy (type hints)
-- pytest (regression tests)
-- test coverage should not be reduced (current bar is 80%)
-- maintainability index for each module above 50

 Check-ins should have prefixes: